roykim79/sinatra_rectangle_checker/README.md

 This application will determine if a rectangle is also a square.

 ## Setup instructions
-To download the dependencies, you will first need to run `bundle` from the project's root folder.
+To download the dependencies, you need to run `bundle` from the project's root folder.

 To run the application, you will need to run `ruby app.rb` from the project's root folder.